lunextelecom/timeseries-util/README.md

 ###Type of data structure
 Timeseries: Array of element
 RollingTimeseries: Same as Timeseries except the older record get expired and removed.
 This is good for long running process to avoid over use of memory.
-Bucket: contain a timeseries with granular grain size and a element that is sum of those element.
+Bucket: contain a timeseries with granular size and a large element that is sum of those smaller ones.
 ```
 at time 0
 [bucket0]...[bucket359]  #Granular time series.
 Times series1 @ 10 sec (this can be graph)